aaqibzee/MagniCMS/README.md

     <br/>c.
 Any browser

 2) Open project in Visual Studio (Must be opened as Administrator)
-3) Build the main solution and let the Nugest restore all the packages
+3) Build the main solution and let the Nuget restore the packages.
-4) Set <EnvironmentSetter> as startup project and run the solution.
+4) Set "EnvironmentSetter" as startup project and run the solution.
 5) The program will take care of setting up everything and it will launch application in browser

 # Setup guidelines (To contribute as a developer):

-Method 1(In Visual Studio):
 1) Isntall these dependencies:
     <br/>a.
 SQL Server
     <br/>b.
 Visual Studio